Close

 The Army, Navy and Air Force each offer four-year ROTC scholarships to college-bound high school students, and two- and three-year scholarships for students already in college.
 Navy ROTC students have the option of joining the Marine Corps after graduation.

-The scholarships help pay for tuition and books and includes a monthly stipend for living expenses.
-ROTC students who accept scholarships commit to service as an officer after graduation.
-The military service obligation varies according to branch, but ranges from three to eight years.
+The scholarships help pay for tuition and books and include a monthly stipend for living expenses.
+ROTC students who accept scholarships commit to service as officers after graduation.
+The military service obligation varies according to branch but ranges from three to eight years.

 Enrolling in ROTC